mislam2330364/AOOP_PROJECT-TEAM_POSSIBLE/README.md

 7. Run the "Login_register_page" file
 8. Register a new Account.
 The seed Credentials are- Username: demo_guest, demo_owner; Password: password123
 9. Enjoy

+To test multiplayer:
+1. Build the project (a separate .exe build of the game)
+2. Run in both the Unity Editor (as instructed above) and the .exe build
+3. For the host: Start a new game or load a game
+4. Press Esc
+5. Click on the Invite a Friend button and click the copy button
+6. For the guest: Paste that code in the Join a Friend option after logging in
+7. Enjoy